-HS-121
+HS-121 3 units

-Fundamentals of Healthful Living
+Fundamentals of Healthful Living LEC 48-54

 This course offers a comprehensive overview of human health from a multidimensional perspective: physical, psychological, social, spiritual, intellectual and environmental health.
 It provides students with an opportunity to learn about the maintenance and improvement of their health and wellness.
 Topics include psychological health/problems, stress management, physical fitness, nutrition, substance use and abuse, infectious/non infectious diseases, cancer, cardiovascular disease, reproductive health, relationships, human sexuality, health and wellness related to the human lifecycle and environmental health issues.